Level 3: The Imperfect Tense

 Lesson 6: Future tense with ir and reflexive verbs

-In this lesson, you will learn how to form the future tense with ir and how to use reflexive verbs in all four tenses (present, p. perfecto, p. imperfecto, and future).
+In this class, you will learn how to form the future tense with ir and how to use reflexive verbs in four tenses: present, pretérito perfecto, pretérito imperfecto, and future.
+You will also practice your speaking skills using these tenses.

 Lesson 7: Travel vocab, expressions with tener, and traer & llevar

-In this lesson, you will learn vocabulary related to travel, common expressions built using verb tener, and conjugating and using verbs traer and llevar.
+In this class, you will learn vocabulary related to travel, common expressions with the verb tener, and how to conjugate and use the verbs traer and llevar.
+You will also practice your speaking skills using the present, preterite, imperfect, and future tenses.

 Lesson 8: Direct object pronouns

-In this lesson, you will learn how to identify a direct object in a sentence and how to use the direct object pronouns.
+In this class, you will learn how to identify direct objects in a sentence and use direct object pronouns.
+You will also practice your speaking skills using the present, preterite, imperfect, and future tenses.

 Reviews from our students